nainshree-raj/Seat-Booking-Portal/README.md

     * Choose a Day (Mon /Tues /Wed / Thurs / Fri / Sat) to view available seats.
     * Implemented a dynamically changing presentable format for the EMPTY, SELECTED, NOT SELECTED seats.
     * Hovering feature to select a seat.
-    * Different colors to show empty, selected, not selected seats.
+    * Different colors to show empty, selected, and not selected seats.

     <br>